Too little data so far for main national monitoring network.

 A few trends, that is, but not many.
+Not enough data have been collected to state with certainty whether quality is improving or worsening.
 Two clear patterns that the U.S. Geological Survey’s National Water Quality Assessment found are that concentrations of chloride and sodium are climbing nationally, while in farm regions in California and southern Georgia, nitrate levels have increased.

 Congress ordered the agency in 1991 to track long-term changes in the nation’s groundwater quality — and for good reason.
 Some 155 million people today, nearly half of the country’s population, use groundwater for drinking water.
 A quarter of that number, roughly 42 million people, use household wells, which are not regulated.

 There is no comparable long-term national assessment of groundwater quality, according to Bruce Lindsey, who oversees the monitoring program.
 But the program has limits.
-To start with, it tracks a relatively small number of contaminants: only 25, including pesticides, heavy metals, nutrients, and volatile organic compounds.
+To start with, though more than 200 contaminants are monitored, trends are calculated for a small number of nationally or regionally important contaminants: only 25, including pesticides, heavy metals, nutrients, and volatile organic compounds.
 New chemicals of concern, such as toxic PFAS compounds, which have drawn attention from Congress and are found in the drinking water of millions of Americans, are not included.
 Second, the monitoring program is designed to look broadly at the country’s biggest, most important aquifers, which are those used for irrigation and drinking water by large numbers of people.